Dry, crumbly cookie dough impossible to work with? Here's why it happens and what to do before you hang up your apron.

 If you forgot to add the egg or enough egg, that could also make your dough dry.

-What size egg did the recipe call for and compare that to what you used?
+What size egg did the recipe call for and what did you use?

 What if you want to make cookies without eggs?